MatiasTK/WizAPP/README.md

 - Run `npm run make` to build the app.
 - The app will be in the `out` folder.

+## Troubleshooting 🔨

+If the app have trouble discovering your bulbs, you can enter the IP manually.
+You can find the IP of your bulbs in the WiZ Android app.

 ## Built with 🛠️

 - [ElectronJS](https://www.electronjs.org/) - Framework used.